ccalvarez/vuesax-time-tracking/README.md

 ## Backend API

-- See details in [api-time-tracking](https://github.com/ccalvarez/api-time-tracking) repo
+- See details in the [api-time-tracking](https://github.com/ccalvarez/api-time-tracking) repo.

 ## Important

 This application uses environment variables as explained in the Vue CLI 3 [official guide](https://cli.vuejs.org/guide/mode-and-env.html).
 To run the application, rename `.env` file to `.env.local` and edit it to set proper values for the environment variables.

 ## Project setup